meteyou/KlipperMisc/BigTreeTech-EBB36-v1.1/README.md

 # BigTreeTech EBB36 v1.1
-This is an instruction to set up the BTT EBB36 with clipper via CANBUS.
+This is an instruction to set up the BTT EBB36 with Klipper via CANBUS.

 > Use at least a Klipper version of v1.0 to use the board safely!
 In this commit, Kevin fixed a bug in the ADC
 > calculation of the STM32G0.